PuruBehl/Music-Quiz-Discord-Bot/README.md

 -play (track id of the playlist)<br>
 then you need to guess the song name .
 If you guess it correctly then it rewars the points to the person who wrote the message.

+Should not be exploited .
+This is not for commercial use .
+J Use carefully.